BURR TERRACE GARDEN

 Capacity – 250 ceremony – 500 reception – 250 dinner

-The Museum of Art is ideal for both elegant receptions and small, seated dinners.
-The Museum is a 1920’s Georgian-style mansion, the former home of Leslie and Mabel Cheek.
+The Historic Mansion is ideal for both elegant receptions and small, seated dinners.
+The home is a 1920’s Georgian-style mansion, the former home of Leslie and Mabel Cheek.
 The collections include 19th and 20th century American paintings and decorative arts, as well as outstanding traveling exhibitions.
-Rental of the Museum includes use of the Swan Lawn
+Rental of the Historic Mansion & Museum includes use of the Swan Lawn.
+Tenting and flooring is a requirement of the rental of this facility.

 Capacity – 100 ceremony – 500 reception – 350 dinner